pospi/consensys-academy-exam/README.md

 ## Running

-- `npm run test` to run test suite
+- `npm run test` to run test suite along with testrpc
+- `npm run test:contracts` to run the tests standalone if you already have a chain running
 - `npm run test:watch` to run tests in watch mode for development